Skip to main content

 Mold Remediation Certification in New York

 NISCR's online, self-paced Mold Remediation certification gives New York technicians a same-day certificate and a clear path into one of the state's most regulated restoration trades.
 With New York's humid summers, coastal flooding, and damp basements, mold remediation is in steady demand statewide.
-This keyword-rich credential helps you demonstrate remediation competency to clients and employers.
+This credential helps you demonstrate remediation competency to clients and employers.

 100% online & self-paced — your certificate the same day, anywhere in New York.